Signal Processing Basics#

 Text(0.5, 1.0, 'Hemodynamic Response Function')

 For this example, we oversampled the function to make it more smooth.
 In practice we will want to make sure that the kernel is the correct shape given our sampling resolution.
-Be sure to se the oversampling to 1.
+Be sure to set the oversampling to 1.
 Notice how the function looks more jagged now?

 hrf = glover_hrf(tr, oversampling=1)